AvidlyWordPress/avidly-block-dynamic/README.md

 3. Go to plugin folder with terminal: `cd wp-content/plugins/your-plugin-name`
 4. Run `sh setup.sh` and follow the instructions in terminal.
 This will run some search and replace functionality for code.

-Activate them plugin when you are ready.
+Activate the plugin when you are ready.

 ## Nice to know